NexMirror/Kallithea/docs/installation_win.rst

 If you installed Python 2.7.9+, you already have it (as long as you ran the installer with admin privileges or disabled UAC).

-If it was not installed or if you are using Python>=2.6,<2.7.9:
+If it was not installed or if you are using Python < 2.7.9:

 - Go to https://bootstrap.pypa.io
 - Right-click on get-pip.py and choose Saves as...